 Abandoned Hayride in Chaska

-It’s been almost 4 years since I did my last Haunted House.
-Mostly because I didn’t want to surround myself with high-school-aged kids trying to get scared by predictable attractions.
+It’s been years since I did my last haunted house.
+Mostly because I didn’t want to surround myself with high school kids trying to get scared by predictable attractions.

-When Matt Dunn, the owner of Scream Town, approached me about the new sinister attraction, the Abandoned Hayride in Chaska.
-I was intrigued.
+When Matt Dunn, the owner of Scream Town, approached me about the sinister attraction, the Abandoned Hayride in Chaska, I was intrigued.

 This post is sponsored by the Abandoned Hayride in Chaska and may contain affiliate links.
 By clicking on these links I may earn from qualifying purchases.
 This in no way affects my opinions.